slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On fear

 <!--
-> *"The best way to keep a prisoner from escaping is to make sure he never knows he's in prison."  -- Fyodor Dostoyevsky*
-> *"Hatred is the coward's revenge for being intimidated."  -- George Bernard Shaw*
-> *"Fear arrives when we imagine everything depends on us."  -- Elisabeth Elliot*
-> *"The cave you fear to enter, holds the treasure you seek."  -- Joseph Campbell*
-> *"No child is ever born afraid.
-Fear is learned...
-So is courage."  -- Codey Sanchez*

 - What would you do if you weren't afraid?
 - dishonesty is a reaction to fear. fear just wants us to stay the same.
 - climbing out the hole is about letting go of pride.